 Z and Syd are two of the most popular female Rangers, especially in the Disney seasons.
 The fact that their Sentai counterparts are Jasmine and Umeko helps.

 Doggie Cruger.
-Whether if its because of the Furry Fandom, his Woobie backstory, or because he's the first mentor to go out into battle as a Ranger (not counting Tommy, since he's had a history of fighting beforehand).
+Whether it's because of the Furry Fandom, his Woobie backstory, or because he's the first mentor to go out into battle as a Ranger (not counting Tommy, since he's had a history of fighting beforehand).

 The four unnamed A-Squad Rangers = Rachel (Pink), Cliff (Green), Ivan (Yellow) and Beevor (Blue) (the last being the most visibly alien one), To which Bruce Kalish approved at a convention so they are somewhat canon.

 The Sentai version, Dekaranger, was known for its vehicles with names like Machine Husky and Machine Bull (as in bulldog), but these never made it into SPD except by accident (and the opening credits in CGI form).
 Enter the Jeep Wrangler, already a staple of the filmed-in-New Zealand seasons, now repainted in SPD colors, which led the fans to dub it Machine Dingo.
 Never mind that the dingo is native to Australia and not New Zealand...

 The Battle Thong.
 Due to this season's battlizer including (at least in its first mode) a, well...